gunarto90/FVS/README.md

 - Gunarto Sindoro Njoo, Yu-Hsiang Peng, Kuo-Wei Hsu, Wen-Chih Peng: On selecting feature-value pairs on smart phones for activity inferences.
 DSAA 2014: 319-325

 Following option need to be set before run the application
-<b> Java VM Option </b> -Xmx4g
+- <b> Java VM Option </b> -Xmx4g
-- To set VM memory limit to be 4 GB.
+-- To set VM memory limit to be 4 GB.
+- Create a config file in config/config.json
+-- Can refer to config.example.json for the format

 However, if you prefer bigger memory limit, you could change <b>4g</b> to be other numbers.